GLP-1 Guide

 • No other life changes that would cause this

-When to contact prescriber: If plateau persists 6+ weeks despite calorie deficit + exercise + adequate protein
+When to contact prescriber: If plateau persists 6+ weeks despite calorie deficit + exercise + adequate protein.
+Regular bloodwork monitoring can also reveal metabolic factors that explain a stall.

 Key Takeaway